In baseball, all your warmup practice goes in vain if you don't hit the ball. You only stand a chance to play and win if your bat hits the ball.

 The same thing happens with emails.
 Email campaigns are like that ball; if they're not landing in the inbox, all the investment in terms of money, time, and effort will be fruitless.

 So, landing in the recipient's inbox is the primary goal of assessing the performance of your email campaigns.
-It is known as email deliverability, which we will discuss in this article.
+It is known as email deliverability, which we will discuss in this guide.

 What is email deliverability?